Rising food costs eat into Las Vegans’ Thanksgiving budget

 “We had to get food from California, Utah, Arizona.
 The freight costs plus the shipping costs because of gas now, it’s all working together in order to amplify the cost of providing for your community,” Flair said.

-Over at Sam’s Club on South Pecos Road, David Zapala and his girlfriend, Charla Shambley, were shopping to host their adult children, who live out-of-state.
-They’ve been able to absorb higher food and gas prices but it’s been harder for their kids.
+Over at Sam’s Club on South Pecos Road, David Zapala and his girlfriend, Charla Shambley, were shopping to host their adult children, who live out of state.
+They’ve been able to absorb higher food and gas prices, but it has been harder for their kids.

 “Gas and food prices are a real struggle for them, and we’ve had to provide more help because of it,” Zapala said.